What is pipeline cracking?

-To ensure a comprehensive crack management strategy, the consequence of failure must be combined with the threat of cracking to determine overall risk.
+To ensure a comprehensive integrity management strategy, the consequence of failure must be combined with the threat of cracking to determine overall risk.
 A key and unique input is our approach to susceptibility modelling: it starts with industry good practices but is continuously modified and developed for each pipeline based on the results of ILI and field verification activities to produce a detailed bespoke model.

 Elements of an operator’s existing risk assessment can often be adapted by adding the latest data.
 It is also possible to develop a completely new model.
 Generally, a consequence assessment is completed and combined with the results of the optimized susceptibility analysis to produce an overall analysis and report.

-Pulling all the pieces together creates a robust, justifiable crack management plan that delivers the optimum combination of activities (direct assessment, ILI, hydrotesting, recoating, replacement) to ensure safety.
+Pulling all the pieces together creates a robust, justifiable integrity management plan that delivers the optimum combination of activities (direct assessment, ILI, hydrotesting, recoating, replacement) to ensure safety.
 A plan like this allows operators to take the right maintenance steps at the right time in order to extend the lifetime, safety and performance of their asset.